legobuff/legobuff.github.io/_posts/2019-04-30-moving-aspnet-code-app-to-docker.md

    legobuff/guidmaker
 ```

-and now `https://localhost:5001/api/guid` works. at this point i have a working base image. next i want to follow along with this [tutorial](https://blog.alexellis.io/microservice-swarm-mode/), but that will come in part 2.
+and now `https://localhost:5001/api/guid` works. at this point i have a working image.